codahale/lockstitch-go/design.md

   return digest
 ```

-This construction is indistinguishable from a random oracle if KT128 is indistinguishable from a random oracle.
+This construction is indistinguishable from a random oracle if SHA-512/256 is indistinguishable from a random oracle and
+AES-128-CTR is PRF secure.

 ### Message Authentication Codes